wikkeuh/New-Delight-Engineering/site/content/_index.md

 ---
 title: New Delight Engineering
 subtitle: We love to create things.
-Explore possibilities using components and tools at hand.
-But always come to a workable solution in terms of technical feasibility timing and budget.
 image: img/gears-1236578_1920.jpg
 blurb:
   heading: Our passion